evaroth/IODS-final/README.md

 # IODS-final
-final assignment of the IODS course
+This repository contains the final assignment of the IODS course.
+You can find the webpage [here](https://evaroth.github.io/IODS-final)